Earthquakes (also called quakes, tremors, or temblors)

 - The san Andreas fault of California led earthquake in Los Angles in 1906.

-- Earthquake of Japan, 11 March 201, was a result of subduction of Pacific plate at Japan Trench, and deeps to the west beneath the Eurasian plate.
+- The earthquake in Japan, on 11 March 201, was a result of the subduction of the Pacific plate at Japan Trench, and deeps to the west beneath the Eurasian plate.

-Anthropogenic: Human actions like extraction of minerals, deep underground mining, blasting of rocks by dynamites for construction of roads, dams, and reservoirs, nuclear explosion, etc leads occurrence of earthquakes of various intensity and magnitude.
+Anthropogenic: Human actions like extraction of minerals, deep underground mining, blasting of rocks by dynamites for construction of roads, dams, and reservoirs, nuclear explosion, etc. lead occurrence of earthquakes of various intensity and magnitude.

-- The Koyna earthquake, 1967 in Satara district of Maharashtra was due to koyna reservoir constructed, that was in 1962.
+- The Koyna earthquake, in 1967 in the Satara district of Maharashtra was due to koyna reservoir constructed, that was in 1962.

-List of Some Important Earthquakes of the World:
+List of Some Major/Important Earthquakes of the World:

 - Shensi, China- 1556